jkenlooper/cookiecutter-chill/{{ cookiecutter.project_slug }}/README.md

 openssl dhparam -out web/dhparam.pem 2048
 ```

-Now the web/server.key, web/server.crt, and web/dhparam.pem will be added to the web docker container when building.
+Now the web/server.key, web/server.crt, and web/dhparam.pem will be added to
+the web docker container when building.
+Note that the web/server.key and
+web/server.crt are not used in the production nginx conf.

 ### Building the site on your own machine